snsinfu/quiver-plot/README.md

 - `shaft_width` specifies how fat the arrow looks.
 The `w` key of each arrow overrides this parameter.
 - `stem_to_shaft_ratio` specifies the relative width of the arrowhead.
 Must be 1 or larger.
-Arrows usually look good with this parameter being 3-5.
+Arrows usually look good with this parameter set to 3-5.
 - Setting `head_aspect_ratio` to a small value makes the arrowhead pointy.
-  The default value of 1.4 produces the right angle at the pointy end.
   The `a` key of each arrow overrides this parameter.

 If you plot arrows with varying shaft widths, you may want to scale `head_aspect_ratio` linearly or with the square root of `shaft_width`,